-Friedrich air conditioners scored highest for energy efficiency in the mid- and large-size categories.
+Friedrich room air conditioners scored highest for energy efficiency in the mid- and large-size categories.

 Home cooling accounts for about 13 percent of the typical household energy bill, and even more for those who live in year-round warm climates.
-Choosing a more efficient room air conditioner saves money, especially since it decreases your energy use during peak demand periods, when electricity rates may be highest.
+Efficient room air conditioner s save money, especially since they decrease your energy use during peak demand periods, when electricity rates may be highest.
 Plus, a small air conditioner can cool a small, enclosed area more economically than a central system.

 Some medications prescribed for allergies, congestion, depression and heart conditions can increase sensitivity to heat.
 If you live in an urban area with a smoggy summer, an air conditioner can reduce your exposure to ozone and other air pollutants.
 An air conditioner (or dehumidifier) also can help address mold problems by reducing humidity.

-Energy-efficient alternatives to standard air conditioners, such as geothermal heat pumps orwhere water is plentiful and humidity is lowevaporative coolers, can work in some parts of the country.
-First of all, use fans, minimize indoor heat sources and work with ventilation.
+Energy-efficient alternatives to standard air conditioners, such as geothermal heat pumps — or where water is plentiful and humidity is low, evaporative coolers — can work in some parts of the country.
+You should also use fans, minimize indoor heat sources, and work with ventilation.
 Then, if you decide you need an air conditioner for one or two rooms, this article will help you choose the right one.

 Product labels show three items that reveal a wealth of information about the individual model of room air conditioner.